magento/architecture/design-documents/graph-ql/coverage/customer-password-reset.md

     resetPassword(email: String!, resetPasswordToken: String!, newPassword: String!): Boolean @doc(description: "Reset customer password using reset password token received in the email after requesting it using requestPasswordResetEmail")
 }
 ```

+The client app will initiate password reset using `requestPasswordResetEmail` mutation.
+The email sent to a customer will include a link with reset password token.
+When the customer follows this link, he will be taken to the "Password reset" page served by the client app.
+This page will have to extract the reset token from the URL, request customer to enter his email and a new password.
+Then customer password reset will be completed using `resetPassword` mutation.

 # Configuration